-Mr. Washington, age 70, has been President of H.L.W.
-Fast Track, Inc., a fast food restaurant enterprise located in Youngstown, Ohio, which owns and operates 23 McDonald's franchises in Ohio and Pennsylvania since 1980.
-He was appointed as a director to the Federal Reserve Bank of New York for a three-year term in 1993.
+Mr. Washington, age 71, has been President of H.L.W.
+Fast Track, Inc., a fast-food restaurant enterprise located in Youngstown, Ohio, which owns and operates 23 McDonald's franchises in Ohio and Pennsylvania since 1980.
+He was appointed as a director of the Federal Reserve Bank of New York for a three-year term in 1993.
 Mr. Washington served as Chairman of the Federal Reserve Bank of New York, Buffalo Branch Board from 1992 to 1993.
 He is a director of the Youngstown Ohio Chamber of Commerce and of the Big Ten Athletic Advisory Committee.
-Mr. Washington is a member of the Audit Committee of M&T. He is also a director of M&T Bank and a member of its Examining Committee.
+Mr. Washington is a member of the Audit Committee of M&T. He is also a director of M&T's subsidiary, M&T Bank, and a member of its Examining Committee.